For the next two days, we'll be talking about kids closets here on Momof6!

 What to do with the Outgrown Clothing

 I like to keep one or two bins going for outgrown clothing at my house.
 One bin is for items that I can give to friends who have kids younger than mine.
-But I am selective about what I put into this bin- the clothes cannot have been worn by all 4 boys… because by then they are looking pretty ragged!
-Nothing with holes, no underwear or socks, etc. I like to have things that I can give to friends because I am so often the lucky recipient of a large bags of clothing from friends of mine that have older girls.
-It's nice to pass on the love!
+But I am selective about what I put into this bin- the clothes cannot have been worn by all 4 boys- because by then they are looking pretty ragged!
+Nothing with holes, no underwear or socks, etc.

-The nice thing about using the bin system is that you can put items in there and then store it for a month or two before you actually donate it- just in case you change your mind.
-Or in case your child has a complete melt down that you gave away her favorite shirt! (hey- it happens!)
+Or in case your child figures out that you gave away her favorite shirt! (hey- it happens!)
 If it's been hanging out in the bin for a month or two and you know that you haven't used it, it's safe to give it away.

 Shopping on Sale for the Next Size

-Repeat after me…..
-“Never, I mean never, buy kids clothing at full price”.
 As a former retailer, I can tell you that the full price cycle for clothing is 6-8 weeks at best.
 Once an item is placed on the sale floor, it will be marked down to at least 25% off before the end of 8 weeks (meaning that the price will be physically changed on the tag- usually with a new price sticker).
-And chances are, the item will be promoted with a % off in a sale event even before the physical price change.
-Even better (for you), most stores are fully stocked for the upcoming season at least 4-6 weeks before the weather has even changed!
-So if you wait for the item to go on sale, you'll still be at the very beginning of the current season's clothing!

-Buy Items That Have Room to Grow
+Buy Items That Have Offer a Little Extra Room

-This doesn't mean to buy things that are way too big for your child…. but to look for items with adjustable waists for example.
-If you daughter is tall, you'll need to buy her pants that are the next size up, but if she is thin… chances are that the waist will be huge.
+If your daughter is tall, you'll need to buy her pants that are the next size up, but if she is also thin, chances are that the waist will be huge.
 Adjustable-waist pants (like you find at the GAP and Old Navy) are the perfect solution for this situation.
 And gives you the opportunity to re-adjust the waist as your daughter grows too.

 I hope that this has helped you to think about how to transition your child's closet during size and seasonal changes.
-Tomorrow we are going to talk about closet organization- especially in situations where two kids share one closet!
-What are your biggest kids closet challenges?
-Please leave a comment here and share!

 I see that we are not the only family having discussion about the appropriate-ness of tank tops for school!
 Shorts are a given once the weather gets warm, as our school does not have air conditioning, and it can get really hot indoors.
 But since my daughter quite often pulls her tank tops down “Flashdance-style”….
 I try to keep those for just summer time!